neverfap-deluxe/nfd-app/md/ARTICLES.md

 NoFap vs NeverFap Deluxe

-Simply by engaging in these positive activities, we change the brain.

 The game here is to change the brain, one step at a time.
 Each step we make changes our brain.
 Gradually over time, it will all make sense.
 The question is, are you willing to commit?

-- Should I orgasm on NeverFap?
 - Why do I keep relapsing?
 (Are you meditating?)

 __WRITING__
-- The NeverFap State of Mind
-- Is porn fundamentally wrong?
-No, but that blah blah blah

 __Created/Done__
 - What Is NeverFap?